ohmenkoler/tacotpostprocessing/README.md

 ### Oscillating amplitudes and phase calculations

-The amplitudes of pressure are calculated with a synchronous detection method, the drive ratio is deduced from the pressure amplitude for the 1st harmonic
+The amplitudes of pressure are calculated with a synchronous detection method, the drive ratio is deduced from the pressure amplitude for the fundamental frequency measured in the TA cavity.

 ### Storing